a-peyrard/find-my-records/README.md

 As it is a kata, I guess I will go for technical improvements, before functional ones.

 ### Functional
-- Specify the distances, currently they are hardcoded
-- Take multiple gpx file, find individual records and global ones
+~~- Specify the distances, currently they are hardcoded~~ ~~- Take multiple gpx file, find individual records and global ones~~
 - Display some graphs (GUI, console?) to show records evolution over the time ...

 ### Technical
-- Use some stream (node?)
+~~- Use some stream (node?)~~
-- Parallelize gpx file analysis
+~~- Parallelize gpx file analysis~~
-- Display records evolution as long as files are parsed (could be a cool stuff 😀)
+~~- Display records evolution as long as files are parsed (could be a cool stuff 😀)~~
 - Play with electron for the GUI
-- Find some place where I could use some rxjs, just for fun ...
+- Find some place where I could use some rxjs, just for fun (maybe just remove all the streams, and replace by rx!)
+...

+## Changelog

+### 0.2.0
+- Manage multiple gpx files using streams
+- Allows distances configuration
+- Dynamic records display while parsing files

+### 0.1.3
+- First version released, basically parse one file and extract the records

 ## License
 MIT © Augustin Peyrard